isabella232/rtos-docs-pr.sv-se/rtos-docs/threadx/chapter4.md

 ## <a name="tx_block_release"></a>tx_block_release

-Frigör block med fast storlek i minnet
+Frigöra minnesblock med fast storlek

 ### <a name="prototype"></a>Prototyp